layro01/pubmodule/README.md

 # pubmodule
-Repo for DigitalOcen's How to Distribute Go Modules Tutorial
+Repo for DigitalOcean's How to Distribute Go Modules Tutorial